titusdecali/dripdotdesign/_drafts/reviewing-the-supply-single-edge-razor-2-0.md

 ![Supply Single Edge Razor 2.0](/uploads/Supply Razor-1.jpg "Supply Single Edge Razor 2.0")

 For an initial fee of US$75 for the razor and 3 months' worth of blades (8 blades), the _Supply Single Edge Razor 2.0_, offers a clean shave, saves you money and will look good in your bathroom.
 What can you ask more?

+[**Sign up to our newsletter**](https://www.subscribepage.com/dripdesignsignup "Drip Design Newsletter") to get our latest curated products

+**_Source_**_: All pictures used for this review are from Supply_

+If you enjoyed this review, we invite you to check out our review of the [Bellroy Hide and Seek](https://drip.design/2020/01/24/why-we-love-the-bellroy-hide-and-seek.html "Bellroy Hide and Seek").